 RI advised R2 (Kotak Mahindra Bank) to freeze the bank account of the CD under section 44 of the Gujarat Value Added Tax Act, 2003.
 The Liquidator filed an application with the AA for unfreezing the bank account.
 The AA dismissed the application and directed the Liquidator to approach the competent authority to redress his grievances.
 On appeal, the Liquidator contended that RI is an OC and one OC cannot march over the other claimants without standing in queue under section 53 of the Code.
-All the creditors are entitled to get their dues only in terms of section 53 and different creditors cannot be allowed to resort to different proceedings and enactments.
+All the creditors are entitled to get their dues only in terms of section 53 and different creditors.
 Further, the Code will override anything inconsistent contained in any other enactment.
 The Liquidator cannot be made to run to the parties and Authorities under the Sales Tax Act to get the account defreezed.
 The NCLAT accepted the submissions of the appellant.
 It set aside the impugned order and directed R2 to defreeze the bank account of the CD.